 So awfulness of personal injury lawyer commercials was regulated more by fundamental economics than the ABA Model Rules of Professional Conduct.
 Advertising lawyers did not risk their investment and their brand by going too far over the top.

 Then came YouTube.
-Now every lawyer with a camera has an opportunity to put their television commercial into the stream of commerce.
-Unlike the marketing titans, they have no reputation to lose.
+Now every lawyer with a camera puts their television commercial into the stream of commerce.
+Unlike marketing titans, they have no reputation to lose.
 So it is the wild west.

 Overlawyered provides an embedded link today to one of the worst.
 It is not a personal injury lawyer but a domestic lawyer ad.
 It is like a Saturday Night Live sketch you and I would put together on the fly if we were trying to mock lawyer advertisements.